Shaul1321/skiff-template/README.md

 ```

 This process launches 2 services, the `api` and a `proxy` responsible
 for forwarding traffic to the appropriate services.
-You'll see output
-from each.

 The demo runs on `localhost:8080`.